-LGBTQ marriages are now recognized by all states and the federal government.
-This has created a major change in the planning for LGBTQ couples in Riverside and San Bernardino Counties.
-While this is good news for wedded LGBTQ couples, the changes in the law do nothing for the thousands of unmarried gay couples in California.
-This makes it more important than ever for LGBTQ couples, married and unmarried, to have a comprehensive estate plan in place.
-Any planning done by a married LGBTQ couple prior to 2016 should also be reviewed because of the change in the law.
+LGBTQ+ marriages are now recognized by all states and the federal government.
+This has created a major change in the planning for LGBTQ+ couples in Riverside, San Bernardino, Orange, San Diego, and Los Angeles Counties.
+While this is good news for wedded LGBTQ+ couples, the changes in the law do nothing for the thousands of unmarried gay couples in California.
+This makes it more important than ever for LGBTQ+ couples, married and unmarried, to have a comprehensive estate plan in place.
+Any planning done by a married LGBTQ+ couple prior to 2016 should also be reviewed because of the change in the law.

-The death of an unmarried gay or lesbian partner in Riverside and San Bernardino Counties without proper estate planning will result in the blood relatives of the partner inheriting and the surviving partner left without any rights at all.
-In addition, the blood relatives of an unmarried LGBTQ partner will have priority for appointment as the administrator of the deceased partner’s estate.
+The death of an unmarried gay or lesbian partner in Riverside, San Bernardino, Orange, San Diego, and Los Angeles Counties without proper estate planning will result in the blood relatives of the partner inheriting and the surviving partner left without any rights at all.
+In addition, the blood relatives of an unmarried LGBTQ+ partner will have priority for appointment as the administrator of the deceased partner’s estate.

 California Registered Domestic Partners own property acquired during the partnership as community property.
 Legal separation after becoming registered domestic partners in California will usually require a dissolution proceeding in the Family Law Court.